nmyalik/terraform-example/README.md

 <br />This folder contains terraform code with monolith structure splitted by env.

 - `layers`
 <br />This folder contains terraform code with different layers, which spliited by logical layers.
+Based on tf workspaces

 ### `Scripts`
 This folder contains bash scripts.